Brilliant Client Service

 Featured Stewards in the Community

-My mom teaches elementary school, so I’ve always a great respect for teachers and the importance of education.
+My mom teaches elementary school, so I’ve always had a great respect for teachers and the importance of education.
 I’ve been lucky to be involved in Student U and Book Harvest – two non-profits in Durham, located just down the road from Clarkston.
 Book Harvest is a community book bank that engages families and communities to promote lifelong literacy and academic success for children.
 Student U is a college-access organization that creates a pipeline of services to support students from 6th grade on.
 I am grateful for this opportunity to witness and be a part of educational growth in children across all ages in Durham.

 Clarkston Scholars Program